bastelfreak/prometheusdemo/README.md

-# OSMC 2019 - Deploy Prometheus exporters with Puppet at scale
+# Deploy Prometheus exporters with Puppet at scale

 ## Table of contents